 Twenty years elapsed before the artist found time to commit himself to these works.
 In 1987, he enlisted the help of historians, Dr Lionel Gilbert and Mr Jim Hobdin in his research and visited the site of Thunderbolt’s death, . . . “sat back in the late afternoon and watched the sun go down, trying to visualise what it had been like.”
 Phillip Pomroy completed this magniﬁcent set in twelve months, using his garage in Taree as a studio.
 Initially exhibited in the Tamworth Gallery, the set was then bought by a private collector.
 In 1995, the paintings were purchased by Uralla Shire Council.

-The series of nine paintings capture the events of Fred Ward’s last day.
-The Museum is building this area of the web site and a virtual tour of this unique collection is scheduled for development.
-Postcards and prints of these works are available by contacting the Museum.
+The series of nine paintings capture the events of Fred Ward’s last day with postcards and prints of these works available at the Museum Gift Shop.
 A ‘Dramatic Interpretation’ of this series is available on DVD from The Museum or through our online shop.

 It is the afternoon of Wednesday 25th May 1870.
 Blanche’s Inn was situated at Church Gully, a few hundred metres south of Thunderbolt’s Rock on the Northern Road.
 In the background, Thunderbolt, who had spent the previous day enjoying the Uralla Races, can be seen engaged in his favourite activity, Highway Robbery!!
 (His other pre-occupation was horse-stealing).
 The victims of the robbery are none other than Mr and Mrs John Blanche, innkeepers of “The Royal Oak”, who were out for an “afternoon drive”, and therefore carrying little money.
 Thunderbolt accompanied them back to the Inn and enjoyed a few drinks with them, then continued “bailing-up” travellers on the main road.